A topological characterisation of the Kashiwara-Vergne groups: Topological characterisation of the groups and

 Since $G$ and $Z$ are both circuit algebra homomorphisms which commute with the auxiliary operations, it follows that $G\circ Z$ is also a homomorphism which commutes with these operations.
 We need to verify that $\gr (G\circ Z)= \id_\arrows$.
-Indeed, The fact that $\gr G= \id_\arrows$ follows from the properties that $G(\rightarrowdiagram)=\rightarrowdiagram$, $G(\vertex)=e^\eta$, $G(\upcap)=e^\gamma$, via the definition of the associated graded map.
+Indeed, The fact that $\gr(G)= \id_\arrows$ follows from the properties that $G(\rightarrowdiagram)=\rightarrowdiagram$, $G(\vertex)=e^\eta$, $G(\upcap)=e^\gamma$, via the definition of the associated graded map.
 Hence, $G\circ Z$ is a homomorphic expansion.

-The homomorphic expansion $G\circ Z$ is group-like if, and only if, the $G\circ Z$-values of the generators $\overcrossing$, $\vertex$ and $\upcap$ are group-like (exponentials of primitives).
+The homomorphic expansion $G\circ Z$ is group-like if and only if the $G\circ Z$-values of the generators $\overcrossing$, $\vertex$ and $\upcap$ are group-like (exponentials of primitives).
 Recall from Proposition~\ref{prop:ExpansionEquations} that

 Therefore, $(G\circ Z )(\overcrossing)= e^{\rightarrowdiagram}$, since $G$ fixes the arrow $\rightarrowdiagram$; this is a group-like element.
 For the cap, $(G\circ Z)(\upcap)= C\Gamma$ as shown in Figure~\ref{fig:GZ}.
 This is a group-like element, as products of group-like elements are group-like (product here is understood as stacking in $\arrows(\uparrow)$).
-Similarly, for the vertex $(G\circ Z)(\vertex)=VN$ is group-like, as it is a product of group-like elements in the Hopf algebra $\arrows(\uparrow_2)$ (using Lemma~\ref{lemma: VI}).
+Similarly for the vertex, $(G\circ Z)(\vertex)=VN$ is group-like, as it is a product of group-like elements in the Hopf algebra $\arrows(\uparrow_2)$ (using Lemma~\ref{lemma: VI}).
 This completes the proof of the direction $(1) \Rightarrow (2)$.

 For the opposite direction, assume that $G: \arrows \to \arrows$ is a circuit algebra automorphism with the property that, for any group-like homomorphic expansion $Z$, the composite $G\circ Z$ is also a group-like homomorphic expansion.
-First note that by the uniqueness of the induced maps $\widehat{Z}$ (Proposition \ref{prop:Zhat}), we have that We need to show that $G$ is filtered, commutes with all unzips, orientation switches and preserves the skeleton.
-All of these follow from the fact that $\widehat{Z}$ is a circuit algebra isomorphism which intertwines unzips and orientation switches and preserves the skeleton.
+First note that by the uniqueness of the induced maps $\widehat{Z}$ (Proposition \ref{prop:Zhat}), we have that We need to show that $G$ is filtered, skeleton preserving and commutes with all auxiliary operations.
+All of these follow from the fact that $\widehat{Z}$ is a skeleton preserving circuit algebra isomorphism which intertwines auxiliary operations.
 To explicitly demonstrate this for the unzip operation, note that in the diagram: